wooorm/dictionaries/dictionaries/ro/readme.md

 # dictionary-ro

-Romanian (or Moldavian, or Moldovan) spelling dictionary in UTF-8.
+Romanian (or Moldavian; or Moldovan) spelling dictionary in UTF-8.

 Useful with [hunspell][], [`nodehun`][nodehun], [`nspell`][nspell],
 Open Office, LibreOffice, Firefox and Thunderbird, or [macOS][].